one-among-us/data/people/shihai4h/page.en.md

 She's born sentimental and has a fragile but kind heart.
 In my opinion, she's a silly girl who's too kind for her own good.
-She'd rather blame her misfortune on her fate rather than others' malice, just like Dai-Yu's negative outlook on life and relationships:
+She'd rather blame her misfortune on her fate rather than others' malice, just like Tai-Yu's negative outlook on life and relationships:
 > Coming together can only be followed by parting.
 The more pleasure people find in parties, the more lonely and unhappy they must feel when the parties break up.
 So better not forgather in the first place.
 The same is true of flowers: the delight people when in bloom, but it's so heart-rending to see them fade that it would be better if they never blossomed.
 >
 > from A Dream of Red Mansions Volume I (Cao Xueqin, Gao E.), Foreign languages Press, Beijing, China, 1994 (First Published in hardback in 1978) 【第一册 P452】ISBN: 9787119006437